chris-dietz/Chat-Room/README.md

     java -jar target/Project-1.0-SNAPSHOT-jar-with-dependencies.jar

-The webserver will print the body of GET and POST requests sent on the root path "/" to stdout.
+The webserver will print the body of GET and POST requests sent on the root path "/" to stdout over port 8080.
 As well as echo GET requests over http.

 ## Docker
 To build the container run: